SassConf/2015-austin-speaker-cfp/docs/how-to-submit.md

 This year we are submitting talks in the open on GitHub!
 We like this format because it:

 * helps us keep better track of all the submissions,
+* you can see what else has been submitted to get ideas,
 * allows us to comment and discuss submissions with you,
 * allows the community to chime in if they’re excited about a talk,
 * and your submissions are editable!